“The New Administration and the Future of Agriculture”

 Adjuvants can play an important role in drift reduction strategies that minimize the impact of regulatory buffer zones on production.
 This panel will provide an update on advances in the development of new drift reducing adjuvants and EPA’s assessment and growing recognition of the benefits of these products in achieving drift reduction under the Agency’s voluntary Drift Reduction Technology (DRT) Program.

 The 2017 Annual Adjuvants & Inerts Conference will take place at the Hilton Indianapolis Hotel, which is situated near the Indianapolis Airport, the Indianapolis Motor Speedway, and an array of attractions conveniently located in the heart of downtown Indianapolis including Lucas Oil Stadium, Banker’s Life Fieldhouse, the Indianapolis Arts Garden, shopping, restaurants and more.
-CPDA has negotiated a special room rate at the hotel of $178 – $199.
-The room block is now open for reservations until April 3, 2017 and accommodations at the discounted conference rate will be available on a first-come, first-served basis so make your reservation early.
-Satellite meeting rooms and small “hospitality” suites are also available, and also on a first-come, first-served basis.
+CPDA negotiated a special room rate at the hotel of $178 – $199, up until April 3.
+The room block and the discounted rate has now ended, on the availability of the guest rooms, but you may still reserve your guest room.
+Satellite meeting rooms and small “hospitality” suites are also available, and are on a first-come, first-served basis.
 Please click here to make your hotel reservations.